dknoma/kiyobot/README.md

 > Java Discord API

 Diskiyord is a custom JAVA API that allows communication between Discord's API and a Java program.
 This was developed specifically for Kiyobot so it has limited functionality.
 Even though it's basic, other users can still use this library to make other basic messaging bots.
 The library connects to Discord's gateway to obtain the websocket connection.
-This websocket connection allows bot authentication and communication between the program and Discord's API.
+This websocket connection allows kiyobot authentication and communication between the program and Discord's API.

 ## JQL
 > SQL API